Dr. Roz Heiko

 My schedule rarely looks the same from one day to the next – and I like it that way!
-I work with brave people who wish to explore their emotions with someone who provides competency-based, compassionate services in a safe, respectful, and therapeutic environment.
+I work with brave people who wish to explore their emotions with someone who provides competency-based, compassionate services in a sheltered and respectful therapeutic environment.
 I don’t set out to “fix” my clients, but rather, help them express their own emotions in order to get to a place of self-confidence and strength.

-When I’m not in the office, I love to sing – a passion of mine since childhood.
+I love to sing – a passion of mine since childhood.
 Although I strived to become an opera singer, and was even accepted to the Manhattan School of Music, I knew that a life of waitressing (and juggling plates!) was not my forte.
 I’ve given up that dream for now, but I believe I’ve stepped into one much better suited for me.
-I get to transform lives and rekindle spirits every day, and for that, I’m so fortunate.
-Music is still one of my greatest joys, along with yoga, reading, and jewelry design.
+I get to transform lives and rekindle spirits every day, and for that, I’m grateful.
+Playing with my grandchildren is one of my greatest joys, along with yoga, reading, and daily walks with my Cavvie.